alphagov/paas-tech-docs/source/documentation/deploying_services/redis.md

     where `SERVICE_NAME` is a unique descriptive name for this service instance.

 You have now connected your local machine to your Redis service instance using Conduit.
-You can test this connection with the Redis [PING](https://redis.io/commands/ping) command:
+You can test this connection with the Redis [PING command](https://redis.io/commands/ping) [external link]:

 ```
 127.0.0.1:7081> PING